Emerson Hough

-Emerson Hough (June 28, 1857 – April 30, 1923) was an American author best known for writing western stories and historical novels.
+Emerson Hough (June 28, 1857 – April 30, 1923) was an American writer best known for writing western stories and historical novels.
 His early works included Singing Mouse Stories and Story of the Cowboy.
 He was well known for his 1902 historical novel The Mississippi Bubble.
 Many of his works have been adapted into films and serial films.

 Career

 Hough was born in Newton, Iowa on June 28, 1857.
 He was in Newton High School's first graduating class of three in 1875.
 He graduated from the University of Iowa with a bachelor's degree in philosophy in 1880 and later studied law and was admitted to the bar in 1882.
 His first article, "Far From The Madding Crowd," was published in Forest and Stream in 1882.